wangzoey968/ssh/README.md

-this project was built spring+springmvc+hibernate
+this project was built by spring+springmvc+hibernate